 After undressing came Part One of the fun stuff.
 I’d arrive to my “regular” school each Thursday with a sore jaw and tired tongue.

-We spent an entire month on just that.
+We spent an entire month on oral sex.
+Giving, not receiving.

 After that finally came the ‘sex lesson,’ which lasted the duration of our remaining time together.
 It was slow.
 I was slow.
 But it was necessary.

 In all, my time with Lorena lasted six months.
 One day, Lorena showed up while my roommates were home.
 She wanted to talk to me.

 “Jay-zone,” she explained, “I meet boy.
 We must finish.”

 I was taken back by her honesty.
 I was bummed, but it made sense.

 “Okay… thank you?”
 I said, not really sure how to wrap this thing up.

 “One time,” she said, holding up one finger.
 “Final.”

 I don’t think she understood or intended the play on words, but I was going to get a final exam.